/template/e1e594b8931a41c5b171cf004ced597d

 Without Africa

-Building the labor, data, and compute infrastructure that AI structurally requires.
+Building the labor, training data, evaluation, and compute infrastructure that AI structurally requires to evolve across the globe.

 UUAMNI Incorporated · Delaware C-Corp